Fio Leukert

 About me

-My name is Fio (they/them) and most recently I have been part of Bippinbits, the team behind Dome Keeper.
-In this professional environment I have sharpened many critical skills, such as self-structured working and KQL querying, in addition to my game developing activities outside of work, most of which you can find on itch.io.
-In 2023 I achieved my B.Sc. in media informatics at the University of Applied Sciences Mittweida.Creating meaningful and artistic experiences for people through the medium of games, whether physical or digital, has always been my dedication.
+In my free time, I have been working on a dialogue system since October 2023, which I have used to write primarily visual novels, winning my first award in a 200-participant jam in 2025.
+These visual novels often tackle intimate and personal subject matters.
+This allows them to connect well to other people, often marginalized and part of the LGBTQ community.Creating meaningful and artistic experiences for people through the medium of games, whether physical or digital, has always been my dedication.
 Or put shortly: I like making games.
-While working towards my degree, I was able to further those aspirations by formally learning to employ structured game design processes, team and project management, UX design, learning different scripting and programming languages, and many more facets of game development.My creative process is driven by pulling inspiration from all experiences in life, and a commitment to documenting those ideas as soon as they emerge, either on paper, or digitally.
+While working towards my B.Sc. degree, I was able to further those aspirations by formally learning to employ structured game design processes, team and project management, UX design, learning different scripting and programming languages, and many more facets of game development.My creative process is driven by pulling inspiration from all experiences in life, and a commitment to documenting those ideas as soon as they emerge, either on paper, or digitally.